yuri-spizhovyi-mit/ET6-Programming-With-Python/2__python_self_study_1/just_enough_python.md

 assert 4 == 3 # AssertionError

 # a failing assertion with a description
-assert 4 == 3, 'four is greater than three' # AssertionError: four is greater than three
+assert 4 == 3, 'four is equal to three' # AssertionError: four is equal to three
 ```

 [TOP](#just-enough-python-cheat-sheet)